Tracking Employee Absence During the Covid-19 (Coronavirus) Outbreak

 Employees who are self-isolating must report their absences using the new online Absence Notification tool or by calling Human Resources, and should continue to follow normal departmental communication processes for absence notification.

-If an individual has become ill during the self-isolation period, they should contact Rehabilitation Services.
+If an individual has become ill during the self-isolation period, they should contact your unit's Health & Well-being Consultant.

 Sick leave entitlement will be in accordance with applicable collective agreement or policy provisions.